-The Council has commenced work on the Draft Development and Flood Risk Supplementary Planning Document (SPD).
+The Council has adopted a new Development and Flood Risk Supplementary Planning Document (SPD), replacing the version published in 2016.
 The purpose of this Development and Flood Risk SPD is to help developers and their agents to submit appropriate flood risk and flood risk management information with planning applications in Ipswich.
 The SPD has been prepared in collaboration with the EA, Suffolk County Council in their capacity as the Lead Local Flood Authority (LLFA), Suffolk Joint Emergency Planning Unit and Anglian Water.
-The Draft Development and Flood Risk SPD was subject to a six week public consultation between the 10 August 2021 and 21 September 2021.
-As this took place outside of the monitoring period, further updates will be provided through the 2021/22 AMR.
+The Draft Development and Flood Risk SPD was subject to a six week public consultation between the 10 August 2021 and 21 September 2021 and adopted in July 2022.

 Flood risk is a key planning consideration.
-In 2020-2021 the EA was advised of 34 applications in Ipswich where flood risk or water quality was an issue.
-Of these, 16 were approved, 1 was approved subject to a Section 106 Agreement, 3 were withdrawn, 6 were refused, 5 have yet to be decided and 3 required prior approval.
+In 2021-2022 the EA was advised of 47 applications in Ipswich where flood risk or water quality was an issue.
+Of these, 25 were approved, 0 were approved subject to a Section 106 Agreement, 4 were part approved/part refused, 4 were withdrawn, 4 were refused, 5 have yet to be decided and 5 required prior approval.